tslamic/Dumpey/README.md

 Dumpey is, currently, a collection of three *UNIX* scripts:

  - `monkey` capable of running the monkey on all attached devices/emulators
- - `memdmp` capable of dumping a converted heap memory from a specific device/emulator to a local drive
+ - `memdmp` capable of extracting and converting heap dumps from a device/emulator to a local drive
- - `dumpey` capable of dumping the heap before and after running the monkey on all attached devices/emulators
+ - `dumpey` capable of extracting and converting heap dumps before and after running the monkey, on all attached devices/emulators

 ### monkey